n_build_threads. Controls the number of threads used to build

 in the stochastic gradient descent.
 By default this is now single-threaded

-and should result in reproducible results when using set.seed
+and should result in reproducible results when using set.seed.
+To get back

-the old, less consistent, but faster settings, set n_sgd_threads = "auto"
+the old, less consistent, but faster settings, set n_sgd_threads = "auto".alpha is now learning_rate.gamma is now repulsion_strength.laplacian and normlaplacian).init options: sspectral, snormlaplacian and slaplacian.
+These are

 each dimension has a standard deviation of 1e-4.
 This is like the difference